mu-ramadan/n8n-easy-deploy/README.md

 make update
 # ... and so on.
 Troubleshooting & Logs
 All logs are stored in the logs/ directory.
-If a command fails, detailed error messages (with timestamps) are logged in n8n-ctl.log.
-Check these logs to diagnose issues.
+In case of an error, detailed messages (with timestamps) are logged in n8n-ctl.log.
+Use these logs to diagnose and resolve issues.

 Contributing
 Contributions, bug reports, and feature requests are welcome!

 Fork the repository.
 Create a new branch for your feature or bug fix.
-Commit your changes with clear commit messages.
+Commit your changes with clear messages.
 Push to your fork and open a pull request.
-For more details, please check the Issues section or open a new issue.
+For more details, check the Issues section.

+License
+This project is licensed under the MIT License.

+<p align="center"> <em>Happy Deploying! 🚀</em> </p> ```